Procedures for the IDN Repository

-Specifically, as described in the Guidelines for the Implementation of Internationalized Domain Names (IDNs):
+Specifically, as described in the Guidelines for the Implementation of Internationalized Domain Names:

 A registry will publish one or several lists of Unicode code points that are permitted for registration and will not accept the registration of any name containing an unlisted code point.
 Each such list will indicate the script or language(s) it is intended to support.
 If registry policy treats any code point in a list as a variant of any other code point, the nature of that variance and the policies attached to it will be clearly articulated.
 All such code point listings will be placed in the IANA Repository for IDN TLD Practices in tabular format together with any rules applied to the registration of names containing those code points, before any such registration may be accepted.

-An IDN Table must contain the following elements:
+An LGR must contain the following elements in its header:

 - Registry Contact Details (contact name, email address, and/or phone number)